 What are the class dates?

 You can start anytime you want!
 There is no schedule to contend with.
 Fit everything into your schedule.
+And yes, working in the comfort of your home without distractions (to begin with) is the way to begin to get your dog to relax and feel safer.

 What do I need to join this course?